 The increase in $M_{\nu}$ is accompanied by different parameter shifts as demonstrated in Fig.~\ref{fig:param_shifts}.
-We find a strong $M_{\nu}$-$f_{\rm EDE}$ correlation which can be understood as follows.
+We find a $M_{\nu}$-$f_{\rm EDE}$ correlation which can be understood as follows.
 Increasing $M_{\nu}$ at fixed $\theta_s$ and $\omega_b+\omega_c$ results in the $z \lesssim 1$ expansion rate decreasing relative to a $M_{\nu}=0$ model~\citep[see a complete explanation in][]{Hou:2012xq,Archidiacono:2016lnv}, decreasing $\theta_{\rm BAO}$.
 In contrast, raising $f_{\rm EDE}$ leads to a fractional decrease in $r_{\rm drag}$ which, as a result of the accompanying increase in $H_0$, results in a larger fractional decrease in $D_V(z_{\rm eff})$.
 The overall effect is to (re-)increase $\theta_{\rm BAO}$, as we checked numerically.
 The net result is that $\theta_{\rm BAO}$ still decreases when increasing $M_{\nu}$ and $f_{\rm EDE}$ simultaneously, but less so than if we had kept $f_{\rm EDE}$ fixed.
 The extent to which $f_{\rm EDE}$ can compensate for the $M_{\nu}$-induced reduction of $\theta_{\rm BAO}$ is strongly limited by the accompanying increase in $\omega_c$ (compensating the eISW boost), whose effect is similar to that of raising $M_{\nu}$, overall (re-)decreasing $\theta_{\rm BAO}$.
 As a result, the best-fit $H_0$ barely shifts when $M_{\nu}$ is raised.
 These arguments easily extend to anisotropic BAO measurements~\citep[see also][]{Klypin:2020tud}.See~\cite{Lattanzi:2017ubx,Vagnozzi:2019utt,Sakr:2022ans} for more complete discussions on the effect of massive neutrinos on various cosmological probes.

-For $M_{\nu} \gtrsim 0.18\,{\rm eV}$ the $\chi^2$ increases more steeply, mostly driven by the \textit{BOSS} likelihood due to the gradually worsened BAO scale fit.
+For $M_{\nu} \gtrsim 0.18\,{\rm eV}$ the $\chi^2$ increases more steeply, mostly driven by the BOSS likelihood due to the gradually worsened BAO scale fit.
 However, $H_0$ remains stable within $1\%$ across the whole $M_{\nu}$ range, due to two competing effects: while increasing $f_{\rm EDE}$ pulls $H_0$ upwards, increasing $M_\nu$ lowers it due to the geometrical degeneracy.
 As discussed earlier, increasing $M_{\nu}$ is accompanied by decreases in $\sigma_8$ and $S_8$.